 If as a social welfare customer you are not satisfied with the service, assistance, care or treatment you receive, you can

 - contact the head of the office that made the decision

 - contact the Social Ombudsman

-Persons applying for social welfare services and social assistance are entitled to get a reasoned decision in writing.
-The decision explains the procedure for appealing.
-A claim for rectification can be made against a decision by a social welfare officer to the body responsible for social welfare in the municipality within 14 days of notification of the decision.
-Persons dissatisfied with decisions made by institutions granting benefits, such as Kela or insurance companies, can appeal the decisions to the Social Security Appeal Board, which is the first-instance appeal body.
+Applicants for social welfare services and social assistance are entitled to get a reasoned decision in writing.
+The decision explains what the appeal procedures are.
+You can make a claim for rectification of a decision by a social welfare official to the municipal body responsible for social welfare services within 14 days of being informed of the decision.
+If you are not satisfied with decisions made by benefit-granting institutions, such as Kela or an insurance company, you can lodge an appeal to the Social Security Appeal Board, which is the first appellate authority.

-At the national level, the activities of officials and other public-sector employees are supervised by the Parliamentary Ombudsman and the Chancellor of Justice.
-You can make a complaint to them if you suspect that an authority or civil servant has not complied with the law or their obligations.
-The Parliamentary Ombudsman or the Chancellor of Justice may not, however, change or overturn administrative decisions made previously by authorities.
-They can issue an objection, a reprimand or a warning to the official or initiate a pre-trial criminal investigation.
+You can lodge a complaint with the Parliamentary Ombudsman or the Chancellor of Justice if you suspect that an authority or official has not has not complied with the law or fulfilled their obligations.
+The Parliamentary Ombudsman and the Chancellor of Justice cannot, however, amend or overturn previous administrative decisions made by authorities.
+They can issue a reminder, reprimand or warning to an official or launch a preliminary criminal investigation.